 Statues at William Ricketts Sanctuary, Dandenong Ranges

-William Ricketts Sanctuary is a must on any Yarra Valley and Dandenong Ranges drive.
-Since there are both the massive statues and the lovely rainforest where you can walk.
+William Ricketts Sanctuary is a must see place on any Yarra Valley and Dandenong Ranges drive.
+It’s a striking combination of massive statues and lovely rainforest.

 Olinda, Dandenong Ranges by car